NYC1809/NYC1809/README.md

 I am NYC_1809 and I am not really good at coding.
 I have some nice projects planned, which I will work at in the future.
 My main topic will be about minecraft and everything around it.

-Some time ago I wrote Minecraft Plugins for the organisation [SkyCave.de](https://github.com/skycavemc).
+Some time ago I wrote Minecraft Plugins for [SkyCave.de](https://github.com/skycavemc).

 ### - 🦄 Currently working on:
   - 🏹 Hypixel API requests